Issue 2-20, 2020

 KEYWORDS: spa therapy; balneotherapy; mud therapy; quality of life; rehabilitation; exercise; aquatic exercises; health; musculoskeletal disorders; osteoarthritis; fi bromyalgia; low back pain

-For citation: Maccarone M.C., Magro G., Solimene U., Masiero S. Spa therapy can improve quality of life in chronic musculoskeletal disorder subjects: a narrative review.
+FOR CITATION: Maccarone M.C., Magro G., Solimene U., Masiero S. Spa therapy can improve quality of life in chronic musculoskeletal disorder subjects: a narrative review.
 Bulletin of rehabilitation medicine.
 2020; 96 (2): 3-6. https://doi.org/10.38025/2078-1962-2020-96-2-3-6

 References: